 So, what makes the process of onboarding frontline teams so much harder than on-site employees?
 Or even remote workers?

-• Fast-paced environments.
 Many industries with frontline workers, especially hospitality, work in incredibly fast-paced environments.
-High turnover rates and seasonality mean that there is always a revolving door of new employees.
-And once employees start work, they’re often needed to be up and running ASAP.
+High turnover rates and seasonality mean that there is always a revolving door for new employees.
+Once employees start work, they often need to be up and running ASAP.
 This means that onboarding isn’t always given the proper investment and that it might be cut short to get that employee productive faster.

-• Inadequate tools.
-Many frontline staff only have a back of house (BOH) computer to complete their onboarding checklist.
+Many frontline staff only have a back-of-house (BOH) computer to complete their onboarding checklist.
 Typically, this consists of going through some virtual training videos, passing some quizzes, and signing some documents.
 Although this might check the box from a legal standpoint, it falls short of properly welcoming employees and connecting them to the culture, values, and vision.

 Although there are many obstacles to overcome when onboarding frontline employees, a mix of the right tools and strategy can make a meaningful difference.